MicrosoftDocs/dynamics-365-fraud-protection/content/protect-experience.md

 ## Using the Protect experience
 Get started with Dynamics 365 Fraud Protection by completing the initial configuration steps outlined on the **Dashboard**.
 Then follow these steps to begin using the Protect experience:

-- [Integrate with the Dynamics 365 Fraud Protection APIs](integrate-real-time-api.md) and pass 'Protect' for the AssessmentType field in Purchase, Signup, and CustomFraudEvaluation API events.
+- [Integrate the Dynamics 365 Fraud Protection APIs](integrate-real-time-api.md) and pass 'Protect' for the AssessmentType field in Purchase, Signup, and CustomFraudEvaluation API events.
 - Honor the Dynamics 356 Fraud Protection merchant rule decision to either approve or reject those same events.

 ## Features